ome/omero-documentation/developers/Omero/Server/Sessions.rst

-Beginning with OMERO-3.0-Beta3, the OMERO server has unified the handling of login sessions among both the JBoss and the OmeroBlitz servers.
+Beginning with OMERO-3.0-Beta3, the OMERO server has unified the handling of login sessions among both the JBoss and the :ref:`server/blitz` servers.
 Previously JBoss logins were handled via the standard
 ` JAAS <http://java.sun.com/javase/technologies/security/>`_ mechanisms,
 using a modified ``DatabaseLoginModule``.
 This proved problematic for